gogo/status/README.md

 ### Changes

-The changes applies include changing the use of the `golang/protobuf` packages to `gogo/protobuf`, and changing the generated files from `google.golang.org/genproto/googleapis` to `github.com/gogo/googleapis/`.
+The changes applied include changing the use of the `golang/protobuf` packages to `gogo/protobuf`, and changing the generated files from `google.golang.org/genproto/googleapis` to `github.com/gogo/googleapis/`.